rani3456/Task-2.-Swagger-codegen./README.md

 I took id ,name and description as a attribute name.In which we can add course ,delete course , getall course and get course by Id and got swagger ui by using  http://localhost:9091/swagger-ui.html .

-This is my Swagger ui first page appear.
+This is my first page of Swagger ui.

 ![Screenshot (85)](https://user-images.githubusercontent.com/117644617/200321724-6c60dacc-261d-46e7-9878-3ba7cf593f9a.png